TrezorHannes/VPS-LNBits-Wireguard/README.md

 ### VPS: Start LNBits and test the LND Node wallet connection
  As soon you got here, we got the most complex things done 💪.
 The next few steps will be a walk in the park.
 Get another beverage, and then we will add LNBits to your [systemd service](https://github.com/lnbits/lnbits-legend/blob/main/docs/guide/installation.md#lnbits-as-a-systemd-service) to automatically start / restart it after reboots.
-Create a new config file with `nano /etc/systemd/system/lnbits.service` and add the following content.
+Create a new config file with `sudo nano /etc/systemd/system/lnbits.service` and add the following content.
 Please adjust the lnbits working directory accordingly
 ```
 # Systemd unit for lnbits
 # /etc/systemd/system/lnbits.service